- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 These are useful for the head and occasionally the body involved in the creation of addiction.
 The challenge that arises from this is how to place the ideas in a manner that is systematic and sequential to make a whole treatment process.

-The first important issue we identified in the treatment plan approach for the project site was that it failed to incorporate a tailored approach that integrates CBT and MI, for opioid dependent patients as part of the patient-centered, interdisciplinary model for patients in primary care settings.
-The current rules were insufficient for achieving the needed outcome like the reduction of readmission rates or patients compliance with treatment regimens (S. D. , Personal Communication, November 29, 2023).
+The first important issue we identified in the treatment plan approach for the project site was that it failed to incorporate a tailored approach that integrates CBT and MI, for opioid-dependent patients as part of the patient-centered, interdisciplinary model for patients in primary care settings.
+The current rules were insufficient for achieving the needed outcome like the reduction of readmission rates or patient compliance with treatment regimens (S. D., Personal Communication, November 29, 2023).

 According to the utilization patterns of hospitals in the third quarter of 2023, readmissions that occur from a relapse of opioid use disorder account for half of all readmission occurrences.
 This indicates that what is currently being done in trying to ‘treat’ persons with drug use disorders is no longer effective (S. D, Personal Communication, November 29, 2023).

-Identifying this lacuna, the project site envisaged the potential of offering a patient-centred approach to the CBT plus MI regime where it would be possible to enhance the synergy of both the approaches.
+Identifying this lacuna, the project site envisaged the potential of offering a patient-centered approach to the CBT plus MI regime where it would be possible to enhance the synergy of both approaches.
 This would help reduce and close the gap and offer a more holistic understanding of addiction treatment.

 This seems to have been the rationale of the project because it was aimed at enhancing patient results as well as reducing pressures on healthcare systems by assessing the efficacy of the treatments.

-The intention of the plan was to exclude a “blanket approach,” where doctors lack the discretion to adapt interventions to focus on the individual risks factors, drug usage and mental health states of the client (Pollok et al. , 2019).
-The objectives of the undertaking were to raise efficacy and quality of care in unit to enhance patients’ outcomes and reduce the rate of readmissions due to relapses in OUD, hence making addiction treatment more effective and compassionate.
+The plan intended to exclude a “blanket approach,” where doctors lack the discretion to adapt interventions to focus on the individual risk factors, drug usage, and mental health states of the client (Pollok et al., 2019).
+The objectives of the undertaking were to raise efficacy and quality of care in the unit to enhance patients’ outcomes and reduce the rate of readmissions due to relapses in OUD, hence making addiction treatment more effective and compassionate.

 Significance of the Practice Problem